justinbourb/WGU_Capstone_Python/README.md

 # WGU_Capstone_Python

 My project is to analyze past online purchases to create a business intelligence tool.
-My analysis follows the CRISP-DM methodology and includes data cleaning/preprocesing, clustering, a decision tree to assign future customers to clusters and association rules mining to determine if any products are likely to be bought together.
+My analysis follows the CRISP-DM methodology and includes data cleaning/preprocesing, clustering and a decision tree to assign future customers to clusters.

 The working_dataset.csv is based upon the Brazilian E-Commerce Public Dataset.
 Working_data.csv was created using JOIN in MySQL to combine the needed data from multiple tables in the Brazlian dataset.